Preface

 - Check

-), we could also add more conditions after except, such asValueError
+try/exceptfor yourself (likeif/else), we could also add more conditions after except, such asValueErroror(TypeError, ValueError) - Try

 - The last subsection is about bytes and unicode